Want to know how to be a Mummy Blogger? I’m guessing you do, since you’re here.

 I find “Influencer” a little bit cringe sometimes because I know the real influencers, for mums, are other mums.
 But anyway, back to business.

-I’m asked countless times by readers, friends and new bloggers how to be a mummy blogger.
+I’m asked countless times by readers, friends and new bloggers how to become a mummy blogger.
 You want to know how to start a mummy blog, how to work with brands and to find readers for your blog.

 1. Why do you want be a mummy blogger?